Digital Travel

 A 24-night voyage aboard Aurora, departing Southampton on 17 Sept 2027 and returning to the same port, calling at 11 destinations along the way.

 SouthamptonSt.
-John's, Newfoundland, CanadaGaspeHavre St. Pierre (Quebec), CanadaQuebec City, CanadaSaguenayCharlottetown, CanadaIles de la Madeleine, QuebecHalifaxSydney, Nova Scotia, CanadaSouthampton
+John, New Brunswick, CanadaGaspeHavre St. Pierre (Quebec), CanadaQuebec City, CanadaSaguenayCharlottetown, CanadaIles de la Madeleine, QuebecHalifaxSydney, Nova Scotia, CanadaSouthampton

 Cabin prices